RL-BCI-Lab/deepbci/README.md

 dbci-gpu-attach
 ```

 If you want a persistent container you can use the following command.
-This command will build a docker container that will not be destroyed when shutdown.
+This command will build a docker container that will not be destroyed after you exit the container.

 ```
 # No GPU